Meet our Team

 The Governance Group members are:

-• Dr Stephen Laughton – National Child Cancer Network Clinical Leader and Paediatric oncologist and Neuro-oncologist at Starship Blood and Cancer Centre
+• Dr Stephen Laughton – Clinical Lead, National Child Cancer Network Clinical Lead

 • Stephanie Turner – Director Māori Health Outcomes, Health Quality & Safety Commission